yambrose/CellGrowthSimulation/README.md

 # Cell Growth Simulation

 ## Demo
-You can try out this web-app at [`Demo`](http://cells.ambrosey.dev)
+You can try out this web-app at [`Cell Growth Simulation`](http://cells.ambrosey.dev)

 ## Overview
-Cell Growth Simulation is an interactive web application built with React, TypeScript, and Vite.
+Heavily inspired by Conway's Game of Life but with a twist.
+Cell Growth Simulation is a webapp built with TypeScript React on Vite.
 It simulates cellular growth patterns on a grid-based canvas.
 Users can manipulate various parameters to observe different growth behaviors while monitoring population statistics in real-time.

 ## Controls
 - **Left Click**: Place or remove a cell on the grid.